-- Read all prep instructions. - Purchase prep medications and clear liquid diet items. - Make arrangements for someone 18 years or older to come with you to the procedure.
+Read all prep instructions.

+- Purchase prep medications. - Purchase clear liquid diet items as noted on the shopping list below. - Make arrangements for someone 18 years or older to come with you to the procedure.
 Sedation is usually given during your procedure.
-A responsible adult must be present before, during and after your procedure.
-Drop offs are not allowed.
-After your procedure you will not be able to drive, operate machinery, make important decisions, or return to work for the rest of the day.
+A responsible adult must be present before, during, and after your procedure.
+Drop-offs are not allowed.
+After your procedure, you will not be able to drive, operate machinery, make important decisions, or return to work for the rest of the day.
 You may resume normal activities the next day unless your doctor directs otherwise.
-No Taxi or Uber/Lyft drivers. - Begin avoiding corn, popcorn, nuts, or foods containing visible seeds. - Stop any multi-vitamins, iron supplements, and herbal supplements.
+No Taxi or Uber/Lyft drivers. - Begin avoiding corn, popcorn, nuts, or foods containing visible seeds. - Stop any multivitamins, iron supplements, and herbal supplements.